xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 <br>
 These models are Cisco-exclusive and can only be used with Cisco devices.These models are further categorised into different types:</p>

- - Configurational: These models are used to modify network device configurations.
+ - <b>Configurational:</b> These models are used to modify network device configurations.

- - <p align="justify"> Operational: These models are used to retrieve a network device's operational state.
+ - <p align="justify"> <b>Operational:</b> These models are used to retrieve a network device's operational state.
 These models are read-only, which means you cannot change their configuration.</p>

- - <p align="justify">Cisco has a third model type known as the Unified model.
+ - <p align="justify">Cisco has a third model type known as the <b>Unified model</b>.
 These are similar to config models, but they share the same abstraction layer as CLI, making them CLI friendly.
 Someone who understands the IOS-XR CLI will find it easier to understand these models than the config model, which has a different abstraction layer than the CLI and thus is more difficult to understand its hierarchy.</p>

 <p align="justify"> <b>2.
 OpenConfig Models:</b> OpenConfig models are created by the OpenConfig forum, led by Google and consisting of companies like Meta, Apple, Microsoft, Comcast, and more.
 These models serve as a common baseline for all network vendors, such as Cisco, Juniper, Arista, and others.
 <br>